 Will is also an accomplished photographer, and worked nearly 20 years at the Rochester Institute of Technology as a photo chemist, administrator, associate professor, and Assistant Director.

-As the organization’s first CEO, Marian Goodell oversees Burning Man’s year-round staff of 70+ employees and its annual operating budget of approximately $30 million.
-Marian first attended Burning Man in 1995, and in 1997 was a co-founder of the management organization that eventually became Black Rock City, LLC, which produces the Burning Man event.
-Throughout her leadership in the Burning Man organization, she has been the Director of Business and Communications, and also oversaw the Black Rock City Department of Public Works.
-She has steered the development of the Burning Man Regional Network, which is now on six continents, with more than 250 representatives in 30 countries.
-Marian is a founding board member of the Burning Man Project, the Black Rock Arts Foundation, and Black Rock Solar.
-She is currently leading the organization’s efforts to facilitate and extend the Burning Man ethos globally.
+As Burning Man’s CEO, Marian Goodell oversees the organization’s year-round staff of 80+ employees and its annual operating budget of approximately $40 million.
+In 1997, Marian co-founded the Burning Man organization.
+During her two decades of leadership, Marian has lead business operations, built the communications department, and overseen the Black Rock City Department of Public Works.
+Marian also steered the development of the Burning Man Regional Network, which now spans six continents, with more than 250 representatives in 34 countries.
+Marian is also a founding board member of the Black Rock Arts Foundation and Black Rock Solar.
+Her current focus is leading the organization’s efforts to facilitate and extend the Burning Man ethos globally.

 Marian holds a BA in Creative Writing from Goucher College in Baltimore, Maryland and an MFA in photography from the Academy of Art University in San Francisco.
 She has worked in sales and public relations, and was a project manager for a software development firm when she first arrived as a participant at Burning Man in 1995.